A summary of information for all dog owners.

 - All sheep and goat meat must either be cooked thoroughly, or frozen for a minimum of seven days at ‐10 degrees.

-- Wandering dogs - Is your property fully secure to prevent your dog wandering? e.g. Dogs can push out loose fence palings to escape.
+- Wandering dogs.
+Is your property fully secure to prevent your dog wandering?
+Be aware that dogs can push out loose fence palings to escape.